 At the same time as the multicultural work environment is enjoyable, it presents Ayako with the opportunity to continuously seek ideal ways of working with colleagues from different backgrounds with whom she collaborates on a daily basis.
 She is particularly proud to be a woman in a field still predominantly occupied by men.

 When she is not in Japan visiting family, Ayako spends her spare time exploring the diverse aspects of living in Vienna.
 Being in a city with plenty of natural beauty and cultural venues is a privilege that she really appreciates.
 Aware of the importance of keeping a good balance in life, she is constantly managing her time wisely, so that she is able to combine her family life with a career

 The IAEA offers challenging assignments in a stimulating multicultural workplace.
 It has around 2,500 staff members from over 100 countries with expertise in a variety of scientific, technical, managerial and professional disciplines.
+The IAEA draws on its staff expertise to ensure the peaceful use of nuclear material and application of nuclear techniques for sustainable development.
+We offer opportunities in multiple fields beyond nuclear science and technology, including but not limited to Human Resources, IT, Procurement, Budget and Finance, Administration, Management, Legal and many other areas.
 Most staff members work at the Agency’s headquarters in Vienna, Austria.